Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 After installing the template, you can then use that template to create a tag.

 1. In Google Tag Manager Workspace, click the **Tags** tab on the left, then click **New**.
-2. Click "Tag Configuration" to select the Amplitude GTM Template from the list of available templates.
-If you haven't installed any Amplitude GTM Template, [install the template](./google-tag-manager/#install-the-template) first.
+2. Click **Tag Configuration** to select the Amplitude GTM Template from the list of available templates.
+If you haven't installed a Amplitude GTM Template, [install the template](./google-tag-manager/#install-the-template) first.
 3. In the Configuration section, enter your [Amplitude API Key](../../analytics/find-api-credentials.md).
 4. In the Triggers section, select the triggers that you want to use to fire the Amplitude tag.
 For example, you may want to fire the tag when a user visits a specific page on your website.
 5. Save your tag and publish your GTM container.